Samuel E. Pingree: Civil War

-He enlisted in Company F, 3rd Vermont Infantry, and was soon chosen first lieutenant.
+Pingree enlisted in Company F, 3rd Vermont Infantry in 1861, and was soon chosen first lieutenant.
 In August 1861, he was promoted to captain, and was commissioned major on September 27, 1862, and lieutenant colonel on January 15, 1863.
-He was severely wounded at the Battle at Lee's Mills on April 16, 1862, during which he led his company across a wide creek and drove the enemy from rifle pits on the opposite bank.
+He was severely wounded at the Battle at Lee's Mills on April 16, 1862, during which he led his company and three others across a wide creek and drove the enemy from rifle pits on the opposite bank.
+In addition to losing his right thumb, Pingree contracted typhoid; reports of his death appeared in Vermont newspapers, but were quickly corrected.
 He spent ten weeks recuperating in a Philadelphia hospital.

 During the second day of the Battle of the Wilderness, Pingree was placed in command of the 2nd Vermont Infantry, since all the field officers of that unit had been killed or wounded.
 Pingree participated in the battles of Spotsylvania, North Anna, Cold Harbor, Petersburg, and Weldon Railroad, where he narrowly escaped capture with a portion of his command.
-Pingree's final military action occurred at Fort Stevens on July 11, and July 12, 1864.
-He mustered out of the service on July 27, 1864.
+Pingree's final military action occurred at Fort Stevens on July 11 and 12, 1864.
+He mustered out of the service on July 27, 1864, having remained in uniform two months past the end of his enlistment obligation.
 On August 17, 1891, Pingree received the Medal of Honor for his 1862 actions at Lee's Mills.

 While Samuel Pingree served with the 2nd and 3rd Vermont, his brother Stephen Morse Pingree (1835-1892) was a member of the 4th Vermont Infantry; originally a first lieutenant in Company E, he eventually attained the rank of colonel as the regiment's commander.

 After leaving the Army, Samuel and Stephen Pingree led the 8th Infantry Regiment of the Vermont Militia; Samuel commanded as a colonel, and Stephen was second-in-command as a lieutenant colonel.